irakevine/Create-Your-Own-Image-Classifier/README.md

 # Create your own image classifier
-Final capstone that I worked on as part of the AI programming in Python nanodegree at Udacity.
-The aim of the project was to build an image classifier on the 102 Category Flower Dataset, and then predict new flower images using the trained model.
+Final capstone that I worked on as part of the <a href>AI programming in Python</a> nanodegree at Udacity.
+The aim of the project was to build an image classifier on the <a href>102 Category Flower Dataset</a>, and then predict new flower images using the trained model.

-This is an image taken from the Udacity website
+<a href>This is an image taken from the Udacity website</a>

 The project implements an image classification application.
 The application trains a deep learning model on a data set of images, then uses tha trained model to classify images.
 The code is first implemented in a Jupyter notebook.